 Pooling Pooling is the basic concept behind collective investments.
 The money of thousands of individual investors, who share a common investment objective, is pooled together to form a CIS portfolio.
 Ponzi Scheme A ponzi scheme is an investment from where clients are promised a large profit in short term at little or no risk at all.
 Scheme It means Collective Investment Scheme.
-Ling to Ling half a sur- have a few second for a second s

 Unit Holders Investors in unit trust/mutual funds.